Notes on the Geography of Nigeria: Lagos

 Wooden jalousies cool the conference hall over the main entrance.

 Simpler colonial houses survive.
 This one, like the Jaekel House, is in Ebute-Metta.
 (The name means "Three Jetties."
-The place was a fishing village just north of Lagos Island until lightning struck and the place was chosen as the terminus for the railway.)
+The place was a fishing village just north of Lagos Island until chosen as the terminus for the railway.)

 A few old simple houses scrape by on Lagos Island itself.
 Here's one.